serokell/blog-posts/CONTRIBUTING.md

 The name of the pull request should contain the issue number of the article.

+#### Formatting

+You can use Markdown for the post.
+We use the [markdown-it](https://github.com/markdown-it/markdown-it) parser, which follows the [CommonMark](https://spec.commonmark.org/0.30/) specification.

 You can also use [HTML](https://www.w3schools.com/html/) and [LaTeX](https://latex-tutorial.com/tutorials/amsmath/) in the post.

 **Regarding Markdown:** We do not support footnotes.
 Whenever possible, prefer to use the simpler features over the more complicated ones.

-**Regarding HTML:** Do not use HTML and Markdown in the same block – it will not render nicely.
+**Regarding HTML:** Do not use HTML and Markdown in the same block – it might not render nicely.

 **Regarding LaTeX:** LaTeX expressions are surrounded by dollar signs.
 They can be either inline (one dollar sign) or block (two dollar signs).